h-escoffier/automated-secret-santa/README.md

 ```

 > [!TIP]
-> If you use Gmail, you must enable App Passwords and use the generated 16-character token following this [tutorial](https://support.google.com/accounts/answer/185833?hl=en).
+> Using Gmail, you must enable App Passwords and use the generated 16-character token following this [tutorial](https://support.google.com/accounts/answer/185833?hl=en).

 ### 2. Setup participants